Spoons for All – Spoon Carving Workshop

 - Lunch, dinner and breakfast together to share experiences and learning.

 We’re really excited and hope you can come!

 We will be adhering to special safety protocol for all visits to the farm that respects and follows the best medical advice for how to be in community at that time.
 We expect this protocol to evolve with changing information, and we will adjust our practices as needed to assure everyone’s safety and well being.
 We take seriously your health, our health, and the health of this land.

 Please register below.
-After registering you will be sent to PayPal to pay a deposit.
+After registering we will send you an electronic invoice to secure your workshop.
 If you have any trouble with this form please email us instead.